marin-cabac/marin-cabac.github.io/_posts/2018-03-01-the_meaning_of_self_in_ruby.markdown

 ---

 The idea for this post came from a conversation with one of my classmates at FLATIRON.
-Later I saw the same question asked on many different Ruby forums (as well as other programming langua``ges forums.)
+Later I saw the same question asked on many different Ruby forums (as well as other programming  forums.)

 Self in Ruby is often perceived as being a very confusing topic.
 The reason for this  is because, well, it is a very confusing topic.
 In my case  a huge obstacle in understanding certain subjects in programming is trying to decipher too much code at once.
 So often find myself in the position of taking somebody else's example and trying to simplify the code  by eliminating as many parts as possible in order to grasp the logic behind the code  So in a desperate attempt to shed some light on this infamous subject "The meaning of self in Ruby"  I will use a very basic examples and I will try to keep it as short simple as possible, so please bear with me.